Making Bath Salts: Epsom Salts Recipe

 Wondering what fragrances to use?

 I recommend Lavender and Rose essential oils as versatile scents that are liked by most people, and wonderfully aromatic in a warm bath.
 Lavender is soothing and relaxing, and many people find it helps them sleep.
 Rose is feminine and romantic.

 The part of your brain that interprets smells is right next to the part of your brain that deals with emotions.
 This is why scents can invoke such strong feelings and memories.
 And why every time I smell the sea it takes me back to holiday memories, or the smell of freshly cut grass reminds me of my days at school!

 Peppermint and citrus oils are more invigorating, and can help to induce a positive frame of mind to give you that "get up and go" feeling.
 Patchouli and Sandalwood are both darker, more masculine fragrances.
 Remember to check the suitability of essential oils if you are pregnant.

 I hope you enjoyed making bath salts using my rock salt and Epsom bath salt recipe.
-Why not also check out my easy instructions for how to make fizzy bath bombs.
+Why not also check these other lovely bath and body recipes.